August 11, 2020

-Resource management is the cornerstone to preparing for and responding to incidents requiring mutual aid among agencies and jurisdictions.
-Currently, the adoption and use of standardized resource management policies, practices, and technology varies greatly at the local level nationwide.
+Resource management is the cornerstone of preparing for and responding to incidents that require mutual aid among agencies and jurisdictions.
+Currently, the adoption and use of standardized resource management policies, practices, and technology vary greatly at the local level nationwide.
 In order to unify efforts and improve resource management for daily operations and larger-scale incidents, we need to first understand how agencies are managing their resources today.

 This is a Call to Action for all public safety agencies and organizations nationwide who own and/or manage resources that are used to respond to incidents of all types and sizes.
 Participating is easy – and by contributing, you are helping to inform NIMS and other locally-driven national guidance and programs.
 Instructions are provided below:

-- Questionnaire takes about 15-20 minutes to complete
+- The questionnaire takes about 10 minutes to complete.

-- Link works best in Edge, Firefox, and Chrome browsers
+**Please note: The link works best in Edge, Firefox, and Chrome browsers.**